mszanetti/mszanetti.github.io/index.md

 <img src="assets/fig/unnamed-chunk-2.png" title="plot of chunk unnamed-chunk-2" alt="plot of chunk unnamed-chunk-2" style="display: block; margin: auto;" />

-by the way, this is R!
+by the way, this is R code!